 On-line classes: Immigration regulations stipulate that only one online class may count towards full time course load in any fall or spring semester.
 Failure to comply with this regulation may have extremely severe consequences including losing your legal F-1/J-1 status. *Please note, current SEVP policy guidance amid Covid-19 allows continuing F-1 students to enroll entirely online.

-*If you need to register on a part-time basis and have a valid reason, submit a Deviation Form (PDF) and obtain ISS approval for a Reduced Course Load (RCL) BEFORE your registration is finalized.
-Learn more about RCL here.
+*If you need to register on a part-time basis and have a valid reason, obtain ISS approval for a Reduced Course Load (RCL) BEFORE your registration is finalized.

 2. Valid Immigration Documents